 3.2 Clinical outcomes.

 Of the 140 participants recruited into this study, 134 participants (4% attrition) remained in the study until completion with clinical outcome data collected from the women’s medical records (Table 2).
 There were relatively few pregnancy complications reported; in total 8% had GDM, 9% hypertension and 12% had pre-eclampsia.
 99% of women had live births.
 Over half (57%) had a vaginal delivery (49% spontaneous).
 Nineteen percentage of women had elective caesarean, with 26% emergency caesarean.
 Low birth weight (defined as below 2.5kg) was recorded for 7% of the babies born.
 The majority of babies were born within normal weight range (2.5-4.5 kg).
 The majority of babies did not require admission to Special Care Baby Unit, and APGAR scores at 1 (79%) and 5 minutes (96%) were considered normal.

+Table 2: Clinical Outcomes